File

 When a watched file is deleted, Vector will maintain its open file

-handle and continue reading until it reaches EOF
+handle and continue reading until it reaches EOF.
+When a file is

-no longer findable in the includes
+no longer findable in the includes option and the reader has

-, that file's reader is discarded.
+reached EOF, that file's reader is discarded.

 File Read Order